pygame/pygame/docs/reST/ref/display.rst

 .. function:: set_icon

-   | :sl:`change the system image for the display window`
+   | :sl:`Change the system image for the display window`
    | :sg:`set_icon(Surface) -> None`

    Sets the runtime icon the system will use to represent the display window.